Walrus-class submarine (1953): Background

 After the Second World War the Royal Netherlands Navy (RNN) was left with several old and obsolete submarines.
 While the RNN made several plans to modernize the submarine fleet, it took many years till these plans resulted in the construction and commissioning of new submarines.
 In the meanwhile the RNN tried to loan some of the surplus submarines that allies such as the United Kingdom and United States (US) had.
 In the early 1950s this led to the US loaning two submarines to the Netherlands under the Mutual Defense Assistance Program (MDAP), which together would later form the Walrus class.
 Initially the US agreed to loan the two submarines for a duration of five years, however, this was extended twice with five years.

 Design and construction

-The two submarines of the Walrus class were build in the US by the Manitowoc Shipbuilding Company.
+The two submarines of the Walrus class were built in the US by the Manitowoc Shipbuilding Company.
 They were originally Balao class submarines that had served in the United States Navy (USN).
-Before both submarines were transferred from the USN to the RNN they had undergone a extensive modernization known as Greater Underwater Propulsion Power Program (GUPPY).
+Before both submarines were transferred from the USN to the RNN they had undergone an extensive modernization known as Greater Underwater Propulsion Power Program (GUPPY).